Mergoth/vlad-blog/src/content/en/posts/motorhome-with-photos.md

 The **refrigerator** worked on gas, external electricity or generator while driving.
 A full water tank increased the weight to 3.5 tons, requiring truck category license, which we didn't have, so we drove with a half-full tank.

+Inside fits a lot of things — in all three trips we **never used all storage spaces**. **Tip:** take everything that might be useful, and definitely put in the trunk:
+- portable grill (ideal for fish and steaks by the ocean);
+- collapsible bucket or basket for carrying and washing dishes;
+- spider dryer or at least strong clothesline — swimsuits and towels dry instantly in ocean wind.

 > **Reference:** For motorhomes up to 3.5 tons in Spain, category B license is sufficient.
 Speed limits: 50/90/100 km/h (city/roads/highways).

 ## First Impressions and Motorhome Handling